dog-face/git_commit_inflator/README.txt

  ______________________________________
-/ You have an unusual equipment for    \
+/ You have an ambitious nature and may \
-\ success.
-Be sure to use it properly. /
+\ make a name for yourself.            /
  --------------------------------------
         \   ^__^
          \  (oo)\_______